2023 Bertha

 Julia Dauksza is a journalist, researcher and open-source intelligence analyst at Reporters Foundation, the first non-profit journalistic center in Poland.
 She reports for investigative news outlet Frontstory and the cross-border project VSquare.
 Using interdisciplinary methods, she investigates disinformation, human rights violations and environmental crimes.
 Her stories were featured in Newsweek and other major publications in Poland, earning her a Grand Press Prize nomination in 2021.
 Before pursuing a career in journalism, Julia worked as a consultant for non-profit organizations dedicated to environmental protection and animal welfare.

-Her Bertha Challenge project seeks to understand how corporate governance is transforming agriculture and food production in Central and Eastern Europe with a specific focus on pork farming.
+Julia's Bertha Challenge project investigated how corporate governance is transforming agriculture and food production in Central and Eastern Europe with a specific focus on pork farming.
 Her research examines the impact of industrialized agriculture's biggest players, their role in the distribution of resources such as state-owned land and subsidies, their relation to dependent producers and farmers and their influence on decision-makers.

 Brezh Malaba